hadze/machinelearning/tutorials/nlp/word_embedding/Readme.md

 You just have to execute the following steps to get the needed environment running on your system:

 * Open terminal or console application on your system
-* Create conda environment and install all needed packages: conda env create -f environment.yml
+* Create conda environment and install all needed packages: **conda env create -f myenvironment.yml**

 ## Sample textfile
 italy.txt taken from https://en.wikipedia.org/wiki/Italy